-This article will explore the different data import tools, their pros and cons, and how to utilize them in your work best.
-Reading this should help you pick the best option for your Salesforce project.
+This article explores top Salesforce data import tools, some of their pros and cons, and how to pick the best option for your Salesforce project.

-The first step in determining what tool to use is asking yourself some basic questions about your data and project.
+The first step in determining what tool to use is to ask yourself some basic questions about your data and project.

 - How much data are you moving?